Recently updated on March 22nd, 2023 at 04:30 pm

 Trepanning Tool Toolgrinding

-I prefer carbide inserted tools for most lathe work–they’re very convenient, cost effective if you shop carefully for inserts, and I have used them enough that I know how to get a good finish from them on my lathe.
-However, there are tasks where HSS tools are ideal.
-This page captures some of those I’ve come across over time.
-If you have a Tool Grinder, it’s worth learning to use it, and it isn’t hard.
+I prefer carbide-inserted metal lathe tools for most turning work because they are convenient and cost-effective if you shop carefully for inserts.
+I've used them enough to achieve a good finish consistently.
+However, for certain tasks, HSS tools are ideal.
+This page highlights some of those tasks.
+If you have a tool grinder, it's worth learning to use it—it’s not difficult.

 Trepanning Tool Toolgrinding